netdragonx/burninator/README.md

 1. Set `tokenAddress` to the contract address of the NFT collection
 2. Set `tokenId` to the token of the NFT you're burning
+3. Set `minimumAmount` to current offer amount to prevent frontrunning (h/t 0xquit)
-3. Click "Write"
+4. Click "Write"
-4. Rethink your life choices.
+5. Rethink your life choices.